 The Mary Churchill Memorial Fund

 The fund provides free or deeply subsidized field trip tickets, which allow increased access to puppetry and live performing arts for children, regardless of their background or socio-economic status.
 Each year the fund serves over 1,000 students from low-income schools, camps, and youth programs across greater Boston.
-On average, we serve 30 - 35 organizations from Boston, Cambridge, and Brookline.
+On average, we serve 30 - 35 organizations from Boston, Cambridge, Brookline, Dorchester, and Jamaica Plain.
 For many of the children, this was their first experience of live theater.

 The annual cost of maintaining this program is approximately $10,000.
 We rely on generous contributions from foundations, businesses, and individual donors like you to make this outreach possible.

 Subsidize a single ticket: $9.00